-While reported Speciality Medicines sales were down 9% AER, 8% CER at £10,224 million total, excluding COVID-19 solutions they grew 14% AER, 15% CER at £10,200 million.
+While reported Speciality Medicines sales were down 9% AER, 8% CER at £10,244 million total, excluding COVID-19 solutions they grew 14% AER, 15% CER at £10,200 million.

 HIV sales grew 12% AER, 13% CER to £6.4 billion, primarily driven by a 2 percentage point increase in market share within a broadly flat global treatment market, attributable to patient demand for the oral two-drug regimen (Dovato, Juluca) and long-acting medicines (Cabenuva, Apretude).
-Oral two-drug regimen and long-acting medicine sales grew 40% to £3.3 billion now representing 55% of the total HIV portfolio.
+Oral two-drug regimen and long-acting medicine sales grew 40% AER and CER to £3.3 billion now representing 55% of the total HIV portfolio.

-Respiratory/immunology and other sales were up 16% AER, 18% CER to £3 billion with consistent and sustained double-digit growth for both Benlysta and Nucala.
-Nucala grew 18% to £1.7 billion with continued strong growth in all regions reflecting high patient demand in severe eosinophilic asthma and from the new indications.
-Benlysta grew 19% to £1.3 billion representing strong demand in US and Europe and continued market expansion.
+(1) Based on sales data from 2023 and 2022: IQVIA, Czech State Institute for Drug Control (SUKL), GERS (France), farmINFORM (Netherlands), DLI Market Intelligence (Denmark), Cegedim Healthcare (Romania).
+Respiratory/immunology and other sales were up 16% AER, 18% CER to £3 billion with consistent and sustained doubledigit growth for both Benlysta and Nucala.
+Nucala grew 16% AER, 18% CER to £1.7 billion with continued strong growth in all regions reflecting high patient demand in severe eosinophilic asthma and from the new indications.
+Benlysta grew 18% AER, 19% CER to £1.3 billion representing strong demand in US and Europe and continued market expansion.

-Oncology sales grew 23% to £731 million, driven by strong growth from Jemperli and Zejula and uptake of Ojjaara post US launch in Q3 2023, partially offset by the impact of Blenrep withdrawal from the US market in November 2022.
+Oncology sales grew 21% AER, 23% CER to £731 million, driven by strong growth from Jemperli and Zejula and uptake of Ojjaara post US launch in Q3 2023, partially offset by the impact of Blenrep withdrawal from the US market in November 2022.
 Growth of Jemperli continued to accelerate particularly in the US following approval in Q3.
-Zejula sales grew 15% to £523 million with strong growth from all regions.
+Zejula sales grew 13% AER, 15% CER to £523 million with strong growth from all regions.
 US growth in the first line indication more than offset the reduction in use in second line following the update to US prescribing information agreed with the FDA in Q4 2022.